poteto/ember-changeset/README.md

 });
 ```

 Adding an error manually does not require any special setup.
 The error will be cleared if the value for the `key` is subsequently set to a valid value.
-Adding an error will overwrite any existing error for `key`.
+Adding an error will overwrite any existing error or change for `key`.

 **[⬆️ back to top](#api)**